Russia's Superjet sees new, bigger plane by 2020

 "We're discussing financing with shareholders, we need to persuade them of the market need," Andrachnikov said.

-Aviation consultancy Flightglobal Ascend has forecast a market for 4,071 regional jets worth $128.3 billion (82 billion pounds) by 2033.
+Aviation consultancy Flightglobal Ascend has forecast a market for 4,071 regional jets worth $128.3 billion by 2033.

 In the meantime, talks with potential new customers for the SSJ100 continued, Andrachnikov said, adding he expected to win a first order in China some time next year, given an expected boost from a joint Russian-Chinese leasing company being set up.